-You kind of go up through these kind of conceptual rungs....
-When you go up from, say, r/OilPainting-like r/HappyTrees to r/OilPainting-it's a much bigger community.
-And then from r/OilPainting to Painting, which is even bigger.
+You kind of go up through these kind of conceptual rungs. ...
+When you go up from, say, Oil Paint-like HappyTrees to OilPainting-it's a much bigger community.
+And then from Oil Painting to Painting, which is even bigger.
 (P2)

 P2 explained that smaller subreddits like /r/HappyTrees support learners and are generally more welcoming places where the less skilled can find advice.
 This sentiment was also reported by Hwang and Foote [35] who describe small subreddits as existing within what they call "nested niches."
 While the quotation above suggests that the size of communities increases as one moves up the conceptual rungs, the relationship between topical scope and size was complicated in our data than either this quote or Hwang and Foote suggest.
 In some topical areas, one finds that subreddits with relatively specific topics can have the largest or most active communities.
-For example, /r/rupaulsdragrace is the by a large margin the most active drag subreddit, even though it focuses on a reality TV series that is a subset of the broader drag community.
+For example, /r/rupaulsdragrace is the by a large margin the most active drag subreddit even though it focuses on a reality TV series that is a subset of the broader drag community.